pfroud/JMCCUL/info-about-JNA-and-JNAerator.md

 (Confusingly, the `@deprecated` Javadoc tag includes the method it is deprecating as a suggested alternative.)

 I want to remove all the deprecated methods to streamline my IDE's code completion.
-According to [Command Line Options And Environment Variables](https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables), this command-line option should work:
+According to [Command Line Options And Environment Variables](https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables), this option should work:

 > * -skipDeprecated
 >